TheLQ/facto-loop-miner/notes/tell.md

-*Mining 100 patches with dedicated rail each.
+*Mining 100 patches with dedicated rail.
 250x250 chunks.*

-I've spent several months off and on writing a base generator mod.
+I've spent several months writing a base generator mod.
-It creates massive rail loop networks between every ore patch within hundreds of chunks, then eventually a full megabase.
+It creates massive rail loop networks between every ore patch within hundreds of chunks, feeding a massive megabase.
+Then turned into a Factorio generator library in Rust.

-*Core concept:* A dedicated loop of rail, point 2 point without intersections, has the highest throughput and simplest engine pathing.
+*Core concept:* A dedicated loop of rail, point 2 point without intersections, has the highest throughput yet simplest engine pathing.
 No 8x8 rail intersections or fancy LTN buffering needed.
-However manual placing at this scale is very time intensive.
+However manual placing is very time intensive at scale.

+This pathfinds rail loops from 100s of mines to the base.
+Builds the mine (1+ ore patches) drills, belts, inserters, electrics, wall, and defense.
+Builds base unload inserters and belts.
+Builds the

 Goal is to autogenerate one of the largest megabases with only default entities (no bobs mods).
 Including mining, rail loading, rail offloading, belts, and smelting.